Getting Started

 • Contact hrdept@ku.edu for more information regarding work location sites outside of Kansas and Missouri.

 Employees and supervisors are expected to discuss the needs and issues presented, working together to develop the best arrangement possible.
-If, following the discussion, a change to a work location is to go forward a HRM Work Location Request form must be completed for review and approval by Human Resource Management.
+If, following the discussion, a change to a work location is to go forward a HR Work Location Request form must be completed for review and approval by Human Resources.